Delali-Konu/Ongoing-thought-under-naturalistic-and-task-based-conditions/README.md

 # Ongoing-thought-under-naturalistic-and-task-based-conditions
-This repository contains the scripts for the documentary TV-based paradigm, affective TV-based paradigm, PsychoPy tasks and the Multidimensional Experience Sampling related to the CANTAB reported in Konu, Turnbull, Ho, Karapanagiotidis, Vanderwal, McCall, Tipper, Jefferies & Smallwood (2021).
+This repository contains the scripts for the documentary TV-based paradigm, affective TV-based paradigm, PsychoPy tasks and the Multidimensional Experience Sampling related to the CANTAB reported in Konu, Mckeown, Turnbull, Ho, Karapanagiotidis, Vanderwal, McCall, Tipper, Jefferies & Smallwood (2021).
 Exploring patterns of ongoing thought under naturalistic and task-based conditions.

 affective_tv.py- This is the task script for the affective tv-based paradigm.